absamecr7/Vertex-Cover-Problem-/README.md

 ### **Complexity:**

+  Running Time: Exponential

   This is a polynomial time approximation algorithm (since it isn't guaranteed to return the optimal vertex cover) that runs in O(V+E) time.

 ### **Applications:**